Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### How can I verify that my VPN connection is online and active?
-On console, run the following wireguard command to see some connection statistics, especially check latest handshake for an active VPN connection: `sudo wg show`
+On console, run the following WireGuard command to see some connection statistics, especially check latest handshake for an active VPN connection: `sudo wg show`

 <br/>